tarunyaa/penngineering-projects/README.md

 ### Pong 🏓
 *Pong is one of the first ever computer games 🎮 created.
 It's quite simple - two paddles and a ball and the goal is to defeat the opponent by making them lose the ball.
 This was made as part of a ESE 3500 lab.*

-In this project, a LCD screen 🖥 is programmed using an Arduino Uno and SPI, and its graphics library is written with the help of some given .h files.
+In this project, a <span style="color:green">LCD screen</span> 🖥 is programmed using an Arduino Uno and <span style="color:green">SPI</span>, and its graphics library is written with the help of some given .h files.
 A buzzer, joystick, LEDs, and a logic level shifter is also used.
-The NodeMCU board is used for wireless control of the joystick.
+The <span style="color:green">NodeMCU</span> board is used for wireless control of the joystick.

 > Skills: C, Microcontrollers

 ### Theremin 🎵
 *Theremin is an electronic musical 🎶 instrument controlled without physical contact by the performer, and in this case, controlled by the distance of the user's hand 🖐 from an ultrasonic sensor.
 This was made as part of a ESE 3500 lab.*

-Input capture was used to measure distance and hence pulse width.
-Timers, PWM, ADC and output compare was used to generate music of different frequencies through the buzzer.
-A photoresistor was added to control volume with light, and both continuous and discrete modes of operation were implemented.
+<span style="color:green">Input capture</span> was used to measure distance and hence pulse width. <span style="color:green">Timers, PWM, ADC and output compare </span>was used to generate music of different frequencies through the buzzer.
+A <span style="color:green">photoresistor</span> was added to control volume with light, and both <span style="color:green">continuous and discrete</span> modes of operation were implemented.

 > Skills: C, Microcontrollers

 ### Morse ┉┉
 *This device allows you to translate a Morse code signal to its alphanumeric representation.
 This was made as part of a ESE 3500 lab.*

-It works by first detecting an incoming signal using an input switch 🎚(using polling or interrupts), then translating and displaying the hidden message in ASCII onto a serial port.
+It works by first detecting an incoming signal using an input switch 🎚(using <span style="color:green">polling or interrupts</span>), then translating and displaying the hidden message in ASCII onto a serial port.
 It also lights up LEDs based on what signals were received.

 > Skills: C, Microcontrollers